jmunoz1992/queue-manager/README.md

 # queue-manager

-> A GitHub App that manages the queue for PRs ready to merge.
+A GitHub App that manages the queue for PRs ready to merge.

 ## Details
 - When the `READY_FOR_MERGE` label is added to the PR, a `QUEUED FOR MERGE #X` label will be added.
 The `X`  will be the next open spot in the queue.

+- If all the `QUEUED FOR MERGE #X` labels are assigned (no more spots in the queue), the `QUEUE IS CURRENTLY FULL` full label will appear on the PR.
+The assignee needs to remove the `READY_FOR_MERGE` label and `QUEUE IS CURRENTLY FULL` labels, and wait a few minutes before re-applying back to the queue.
+To re-apply into the queue, just add the `READY_FOR_MERGE` label.

+- The queue is updated when any of the `QUEUED FOR MERGE #X` labels is removed in any of the PRs.
+Each of the PRs containing these labels will have updated queue labels.

 ## Setup